collab-community/coding-youtubers/README.md

 This repo is created, for the community to find Coding Youtubers, which will really help beginners start their coding journey.

-You can add a YouTuber that helped you begin coding in the below list by following our CONTRIBUTING GUIDELINES [here](CONTRIBUTING.md).
+You can add a YouTuber that helped you begin coding in the below list by following our [CONTRIBUTING GUIDELINES](CONTRIBUTING.md).

 | **Name** | **Description** | **Language** |